NFL Winners and Losers: Maybe this is the season Lamar Jackson can make a playoff run

 Stroud rallied the Texans to a go-ahead touchdown, hitting Tank Dell with six seconds left to lift Houston to a 39-37 win over the Tampa Bay Buccaneers.
 Stroud threw for 470 yards, breaking Andrew Luck's record for most passing yards in a game by a rookie, and five touchdowns.

 Stroud has already arrived as a star.
-Sunday will be a hallmark day in his career and the Texans' history.
+Sunday will be a hallmark day in his career and Texans history.
 Houston has its franchise quarterback.

+THE RECORD FOR MOST PASSING YARDS IN A SINGLE GAME BY A ROOKIE

-Love wasn't great on Sunday and the Los Angeles Rams didn't put up much of a fight, but at least it was a step forward.
+Love wasn't great Sunday and the Los Angeles Rams didn't put up much of a fight, but at least it was a step forward for the besieged QB.

+It's not a game that will convince the Packers that Love is the permanent answer.
+But it wasn't bad.

-Sam Howell: Howell has had his low points as Washington Commanders quarterback this season, but he's making progress.
+Sam Howell: He has had his low points as Washington Commanders quarterback this season, but he's making progress.

 Howell followed up a 397-yard game against the Philadelphia Eagles with 325 yards against a Bill Belichick defense on the road in a 20-17 win over the New England Patriots.
 The Commanders held on when Mac Jones' pass went through JuJu Smith-Schuster's hands in the final minute and was picked off.